16431496/wind_models_details/README.md

-# wind_models_details
+# Thesis data and code
-csv on details and poewr curves for wind turbine models
+All of the data and code used for the thesis is available here